Isolators

 Optocoupler Operation

-The optical elements are slow, and the bulk dielectric limits optocoupler miniaturization.
-IsoLoop couplers use magnetics rather than optics to transmit data:
+The optical elements are slow, have limited life, and the bulk dielectric limits optocoupler miniaturization.
+IsoLoop couplers use spintronics and magnetics rather than optics to transmit data:

 IsoLoop Operation